-[See Safety on page 64 for information regarding contact with parents during an emergency situation.]
+[See Safety on page 82 for information regarding contact with parents during an emergency situation.]

-Nonemergency
+Automated Nonemergency Communications

-Your child's school will request that you provide contact information, such as your phone number and email address, for the school to communicate items specific to your child, your child's school, or the district.
-If you consent to receive such information through a landline or wireless phone, please ensure that you notify the school's administration office immediately upon a change in your phone number.
-The district or school may generate automated or pre-recorded messages, text messages, or real-time phone or email communications that are closely related the school's mission, so prompt notification of any change in contact information will be crucial to maintain timely communication with you.
-Standard messaging rates of your phone carrier may apply.
-If you have specific requests or needs related to how the district contacts you, please contact your child's principal.
-[See Safety on page 64 for information regarding contact with parents during an emergency.]
+Your child's school periodically sends information by automated or pre-recorded messages, text messages, or real-time phone or email communications that are closely related to the school's mission and specific to your child, your child's school, or the district.

+Standard messaging rates of your wireless phone carrier may apply.

+If you do not wish to receive such communications, please contact your child's principal.
+[See Safety on page Error!
+Bookmark not defined. for information regarding contact with parents during an emergency.]